StefanKreidel/tech-blog/docs/_posts/2023-03-19-spring-webmvc-servlet-threading.markdown

 ##### Spring

-Spring (without Boot) does not provide a pre-configured RestTemplate bean.
+Spring (without Boot) **does not provide a pre-configured RestTemplate bean**.
 It has to be instantiated manually.
 The RestTemplate class [provides multiple constructors](https://docs.spring.io/spring-framework/docs/current/reference/html/integration.html#rest-resttemplate-create) which allow you to configure the type of HTTP connection to be used.

 The default constructor uses [JDK](https://docs.oracle.com/en/java/javase/11/docs/api/java.net.http/java/net/http/HttpClient.html)'s `java.net.HttpURLConnection`.
 A new connection is created for each request and subsequently closed again.
 The connections are not reused or pooled on any way.